platisd/cpp-switcheroo/README.md

 - Can be used with many types
     - Allows access to the value of the variant
+    - Specify multiple types in a single `when` statement
 - Can't forget a case
     - Enforced by the compiler
     - Can defer to a default case with `otherwise`